How marine collagen could help with arthritis and joint pain

 The link between marine collagen and arthritis

 While there is not enough evidence to say for certain that every arthritis patient would find benefit from marine collagen supplements, there has been a strong link between the two.
 Taking marine collagen will definitely not be harmful to your joint pain or arthritis.
-It's recommended you take between 20-40mg of marine collagen per day.
 Whether this is a tablet-based supplement or as a powder form that you blend into a drink, the choice is yours.

 How does collagen help your joints?